 - @name (1..1) an NCName that defines the name of the intent.
 The QName for an intent MUST be unique amongst the set of intents in the SCA Domain.
-The QName for an intent MUST be unique amongst the set of intents in the SCA Domain.
 [POL30002] - @constrains (0..1) a list of QNames that specifies the SCA constructs that this intent is meant to configure.
-If a value is not specified for this attribute then the intent can apply to any SCA element.
-Note that the "constrains" attribute can name an abstract element type, such as sca:binding in our running example.
+If a value is not specified for this attribute then the intent can apply to any SCA element. - Note that the "constrains" attribute can name an abstract element type, such as sca:binding in our running example.
 This means that it will match against any binding used within an SCA composite file.
-An SCA element can match @constrains if its type is in a substitution group. - -@attachTo (0..1) a string which is an XPath 1.0 expression identifying one or more elements in the Domain.
-It is used to declare which set of elements the policySet is actually attached to.
-The contents of @attachTo MUST match the XPath 1.0 production Expr.
-[POL300xx] The @attachTo attribute uses the "Deployed Composite Infoset" as described in Appendix A "The Deployed Composites Infoset".
-See the section on "Attaching Intents and PolicySets to SCA Constructs" for more details on how this attribute is used. - @requires (0..1) contains a list of QNames of intents which defines the set of all intents that the referring intent requires.
+An SCA element can match @constrains if its type is in a substitution group. - @requires (0..1) contains a list of QNames of intents which defines the set of all intents that the referring intent requires.
 In essence, the referring intent requires all the intents named to be satisfied.
 This attribute is used to compose an intent from a set of other intents.
-Each QName in the @requires attribute MUST be the QName of an intent in the SCA Domain.
 Each QName in the @requires attribute MUST be the QName of an intent in the SCA Domain.
 [POL30015] This use is further described in Section 3.3. - @excludes (0..1) a list of QNames of intents that cannot be used with this intent.
 Intents might describe a policy that is incompatible or otherwise unrealizable when specified with other intents, and therefore are considered to be mutually exclusive.
 Each QName in the @excludes attribute MUST be the QName of an intent in the SCA Domain.
 [POL30016]